Question: When you create videos for your business, where do you put them?

-It doesn’t need to be a case of either-or, as there is a role for both YouTube Channels and Wistia Channels in any advanced video strategy.
+It doesn’t need to be a case of either-or — there’s a role for both YouTube Channels and Wistia Channels in any well-rounded video strategy!

-One of the most effective ways to use the two in combination is with YouTube Channels as an advertisement for a fuller experience on Wistia Channels.
+One of the most effective ways to use both is to treat YouTube Channels as an advertisement for a fuller experience on Wistia Channels.
 Check out our own YouTube Channel for an example of what that can look like.

 Trailers and short snippets of longer videos can be hosted on YouTube, optimized for visibility in YouTube search, with a clear call to action to watch the full video on your website.
 With this approach, you can take advantage of the benefits YouTube offers for content discovery, as well as the benefits Wistia offers for acquisition, engagement, and conversion.

 “Trailers and short snippets of longer videos can be hosted on YouTube, optimized for visibility in YouTube search, with a clear call to action to watch the full video on your website.”

 Another strategy we recommend is carefully selecting the full videos you place on YouTube.
 The platform’s robust search functionality makes it great for top-of-funnel content, like videos that answer a question or solve a common problem.

 Ahrefs, an SEO tool for marketers, takes this approach with their YouTube video series.
 These clips are often less than ten minutes total and cover a wide array of high-level topics, like this one on “What is SEO?”